 Psychometric tests – How to prepare and pass

-Psychometric testing is a key part of the graduate recruitment process, so allow us to take you through what it takes to make it to the next stage.
+Psychometric testing is a key part of the graduate recruitment process.
+Allow us to take you through what it takes to make it to the next stage.

 If you're currently applying for graduate jobs, you've probably come across the dreaded psychometric testing process.
-Designed to check out your credentials in various areas, they're a favoured recruitment tool among big companies who need to ensure they're getting the right person for the job.
+Designed to check out your credentials in various areas, they're a favoured recruitment tool among big companies to help them get the right person for the job.

-When you're on the receiving end, though, it can be more than a little daunting – partly because there's no way to alter the results or 'cheat' the system.
+But when you're on the receiving end, it can be more than a little daunting.
+And that's partly because there's no way to alter the results or 'cheat' the system.

-Nevertheless, we've used our past experience and hours of research to compile a list of the different types of psychometric test and how you can do your best in each one.
+Nevertheless, we've used our past experience and hours of research to compile a list of the different types of psychometric tests and how you can do your best in each one.